 1. What Can It Do?

-For employees who aren’t familiar with mobile collaboration apps, or collaboration platforms in general, the central question is, “what can this app do?”
+For employees who aren’t familiar with a mobile collaboration app, or collaboration platforms in general, the central question is, “what can this app do?”
 Or more specifically, “what can it do for me?”

 Since 83% of the global workforce doesn’t have a corporate email address, peer-to-peer messaging takes email out of the equation entirely, and lets team members communicate privately one-on-one.
 This eliminates the need for text messaging on personal devices, making radio calls about sensitive topics, and placing phone calls during busy periods.